katrpilar/KpiTrackr/NOTES.md

 	Impact (1-5)

 KPI
+	+Change goal dates input to datepicker format
+	Allow user to create collections/categories of KPIs Designate time duration: Quarterly, Monthly, Yearly
+	Chart Avg needed trendline to show what's needed to meet the goal metric Tie to a goal
-	Allow user to create collections/categories of KPIs Allow user to add a comment to the kpi when adding an update Add ability to star a kpi to make appear in the top section Add ability to create calculated metrics on New KPI page
+	Allow user to add a comment to the kpi when adding an update Add ability to star a kpi to make appear in the top section Add ability to create calculated metrics on New KPI page